bradeneliason/PumasDocs.jl/docs/src/basics/estimation.md

     We use a `NUTS` with the generalised no-U-turn termination criterion and multinomial sampling on Hamiltonian system whose kinetic energy is specified with a diagonal metric (diagonal matrix with positive diagonal entries).
-    For numerical intergation of the Hamitlonian system, we use the ordinary leapfrog integrator.
-The adaptation is done using the Stan’s windowed adaptation routine with a target acceptance ratio of `0.8`.
+    For numerical intergation of the Hamiltonian system, we use the ordinary leapfrog integrator.
+The adaptation is done

+    using the Stan’s windowed adaptation routine with a target acceptance ratio of `0.8`.

 The arguments are: